How do you justify the increase in StartEngine's valuation within a single year?

 What is your growth plan?

-Our priority in 2019 is getting registered as a broker-dealer and ATS (Alternative Trading System).
+With our recent registration as a broker-dealer, the priority for the rest of 2019 is getting registered as an ATS (Alternative Trading System).
 Once registered, we will launch StartEngine Secondary, our planned trading platform, where investors can buy and sell shares that were originally issued by companies raising capital on StartEngine.
 StartEngine Secondary will use StartEngine Secure, our registered transfer agent.
 It is our intention that StartEngine Secure will allow StartEngine Secondary to function with the speed and efficiency expected by today's investors.
 The full implementation of StartEngine Secondary, though, is ultimately dependent upon the SEC's and FINRA's approval of StartEngine as a registered broker-dealer and an ATS.

 Who are your competitors?